b2coutts/blob/README.md

     ./draw <input_points> <input_sets> <output_prefix>

-where *input_points* is a file consisting of
-*n* points, which are newline separated pairs of integers, like so
+where *input_points* is a file whose first line is a number *n*, followed by *n* points, represented as newline separated pairs of integers, like so

     5
     72 24